Frisbee sports: Games based on Ultimate

-A number of games have evolved which are derived or similar to Ultimate, but played with different rules.
-These games are often played when available fields or teams are too small for a full sized ultimate game.
+A number of games have evolved that are derived or similar to Ultimate, but played with different rules.
+These games are often played when available fields or teams are too small for a full-sized ultimate game.

-Many other rules variants for ultimate are played on a regular basis, either to accommodate the number of available players, speed up certain elements of the game, or to help a team practice specific aspects of their strategy.
+Many other rules variants for ultimate are played regularly, either to accommodate the number of available players, speed up certain elements of the game, or to help a team practice specific aspects of their strategy.

 Disc golf

-Disc golf is a game based on the rules of golf (referred to by disc golfers as "ball and stick golf").
+Disc golf is a game based on the rules of golf (sometimes jokingly referred to by disc golfers as ball golf or “bolf”).
 It uses discs smaller and denser than an ultimate disc.
 The discs are thrown towards a target, which serves as the "hole".
 The official targets are metal baskets with hanging chains to catch the discs.
-In 2016, the PDGA severed ties with WFDF leaving it unclear who is the primary driver for global growth of the game.
+In 2016, the PDGA severed ties with WFDF, leaving it unclear who is the primary driver for global growth of the game.